RamV13/scrabble/overview.md

 - cohttp - for the HTTP client and server
 - yojson - for serializing/deserializing data to and from JSON
 - js_of_ocaml - for developing a browser-compatible GUI
+- node - for serving web pages and forwarding requests to the OCaml server

 \* use `opam update` and `opam upgrade` to fix unbound value compile errors